Alexandria: Sports

 The main sport that interests Alexandrians is football, as is the case in the rest of Egypt and Africa.
 Alexandria Stadium is a multi-purpose stadium in Alexandria, Egypt.
 It is currently used mostly for football matches and was used for the 2006 African Cup of Nations.
 The stadium is the oldest stadium in Egypt, being built in 1929.
 The stadium holds 20,000 people.
 Alexandria was one of three cities that participated in hosting the African Cup of Nations in January 2006, which Egypt won.
 Sea sports such as surfing, jet-skiing and water polo are practiced on a lower scale.
 The Skateboarding culture in Egypt started in this city.
-The city is also home to the Alexandria Sporting Club, which is especially known for its basketball team, which traditionally provides the country's national team with key players.
+The city is also home to the Alexandria Sporting Club (ASC), which is especially known for its basketball team, which traditionally provides the country's national team with key players.
 The city hosted the AfroBasket, the continent's most prestigious basketball tournament, on four occasions (1970, 1975, 1983, 2003).